Nicolás del Caño

-Nicolás del Caño (born 6 February 1980) is an Argentine politician from the Socialist Workers' Party and twice presidential candidate for the Workers' Left Front (FIT).
+Nicolás del Caño (born 6 February 1980) is an Argentine politician from the Socialist Workers' Party.
+He was twice the presidential candidate for the Workers' Left Front (FIT).

 Political career

 Early career

 In 2006 he moved to Mendoza to help build the PTS in that province.
 He later entered to the National University of Cuyo, where he studied sociology while he had several jobs, such as selling ties or working in a call center.

 He won a seat for the Workers' Left Front in the Argentine Chamber of Deputies for Mendoza Province at the 2013 Argentine legislative election.
 This post was rotated with Soledad Sosa.

 During the 2011 elections he was candidate for Governor of Mendoza Province, managing 1.6% of votes.
 However, it was a surprise when, during the primary elections for the 2013 Argentinian legislative elections he managed to obtain 7.6% of votes, which caused his rivals in the Democrat Party to accuse him in a video of aiming to "expropriate" citizens and to try and convert Mendoza into "Fidel Castro's Cuba".
 The video was quickly parodied and was even compared to Herminio Iglesias' coffin controversy by a Democrat Party leader.